 You could say, I just made Greek salad a whole lot better by adding a ripe avocado!
 Just, say it, mkay?
-Seriously, this tomato, cucumber avocado salad will become your favorite side dish during summer or even after.
+Seriously, this tomato cucumber avocado salad will become your favorite vegetable side dish recipe during summer or even after.
 With the addition of olives and feta cheese, this easy avocado salad doesn’t require a fancy dressing.
 This recipe turns a simple cucumber tomato salad into a creamy deliciousness that is low carb, vegetarian and gluten-free!
 Read on for more options!

 Tomato Cucumber Avocado Salad Ingredients